 Rule 4.
 B must be preceded by V or M or C (Ref.
 Appendix B: syllable formation rule 3b, 5b and 7b)

 Rule 5.
-H cannot be in between Nasal-C and C (Ref.
+H cannot follow Nasal-C (Ref.
 Section 6.2 Type 1)

 Rule 6.
 V cannot be preceded by H

 For Rule 6, there could be cases involving multi-word domains where V may need to be allowed to follow an H. This is the case where two different words are joined together but first of which ends with a Halant and the second word begins with a Vowel.
 Some sections of the linguistic usage require the explicit presence of H for full representation of the sound intended.
-However, by and large, the form of the first word without an H is considered enough for full representation of the sound intended
+However, by and large, the form of the first word without the H is considered enough for full representation of the sound intended

 as in the following examples: